 Now, slowly lower your torso until it is almost to the floor, slightly bend your knee and hips.
 Pull the bar to your upper abs as you contract your shoulder blades together.

-Hold for 1 second pause, and slowly lower the bad to the starting position, don't jerk your body.
+Hold for 1 second pause, then again start with the starting position, don’t jerk your body.

 By the way, I’ve already talked about how to do pull-ups.
 If you are not comfortable with weighted pull-ups it’s ok, you can perform bodyweight pull-ups.